koglesby/bc_explorer/README.md

     ```
     (side note) maybe firebase-tools should be added as a devDependency

-    Start the emulators
+    Start the emulators in a different terminal window
     ```sh
     $ cd client
     $ firebase emulators:start
     ```

-1. Run the client-side Vue app in a different terminal window:
+1. Run the client-side Vue app in a different (3rd) terminal window:

     ```sh
     $ cd client